tamarin-prover/tamarin-prover/manual/src/009_precomputation.md

 a fresh nonce, but that it could be any message.
 For this reason Tamarin concludes that it can derive any message with this rule.

+For larger models, Tamarin may have difficulty displaying raw or refined sources.
+To improve accessibility, use the `--output-pd-dot` flag: (e.g. `tamarin-prover example.spthy --output-pd-dot=<FOLDER>`).
+This exports all partial deconstructions graph files to the specified folder.

 <!--**FIX Cas: In the above, we mention untyped protocol model.
 Did we explain
 this?**-->